oasysgames/oasys-docs/docs/staking/4-explore/1-2-csv-download.md

 ### Usage

-For usage instructions, please refer to the tool's [README](https://github.com/oasysgames/oasfi)and watch "user-guide" -> "correct-csv" corner.
+For usage instructions, please refer to the tool's [guideline](https://github.com/oasysgames/oasfi/blob/main/doc/doc_EN/correct_csv_EN.md).
 As an example, we provide a guide on how to use it on macOS.

 1. First, launch the Terminal.
    ![terminal_launch](/img/tutorial/explorerCsvCliTerminal.jpg)